 Again, Microsoft Team Phone System meets the requirements of an enterprise voice telephony system but does it differently and in the Office 365 context.
 You’ll need to review the user requirements carefully and then lay out a deployment plan, likely by usage profile, function or workgroup, for adoption that the users will see as a new and better way to work.

-Reach out to CallTower for your Microsoft Teams with Direct Routing consultation today (click on the Teams logo):
+Reach out to CallTower for your Microsoft Teams with Direct Routing consultation today: